mimet/linux-virtual-host/README.md

 Suppose you want to create a host named `pluto` that have as `PRE_HOST` the string `is_dog` and your name is `mickey`.
 After the first 3 points, you have to type in terminal

 		sudo ./linux-virtual-host.sh pluto is_dog mickey

-If you now follow the point 5 of guide and go to address
+If you now follow the point 5 of guide and open a browser going to address

 		is_dog.pluto